-Venezuelan President Hugo Chavez plans to return to his country from Cuba in the “coming days” and said he’ll soon be on the “front lines” of his effort to extend his 13-year rule in an October election.
+President Hugo Chavez said he plans to return to Venezuela in the next few days after cancer treatment in Cuba, and that he’ll soon be in the front line of effort to extend his 13-year rule in October elections.

-“I’ll emerge from this special situation in the following days,” said Chavez, who spoke on state television last night via telephone.
+“I’ll emerge from this special situation in the following days,” said Chavez, who spoke on state television last night via telephone for the first time since April 30.
 “The campaign starts in July, August, September, and I’m going to work very hard.”

-Chavez, who is undergoing treatment for an undisclosed cancer, said his goal is to win the October election with 70 percent of the vote even as he faces speculation his illness is worse than what he has disclosed.
+Chavez, who is undergoing treatment for an undisclosed form of cancer, said his goal is to win the October election with 70 percent of votes, even as he faces speculation his illness is worse than he has disclosed.
 Since June, he has undergone three operations and several rounds of chemotherapy and radiation treatment in Cuba.

-Before departing April 30 on his sixth trip to Cuba this year for radiation therapy, Chavez said the council’s first task would be to study whether Venezuela should exit the Organization of American States’ human rights commission, which he accused of bias against his government.
+Before departing April 30 on his sixth trip to Cuba this year, Chavez said the Council of State’s first task would be to study whether Venezuela should exit the Organization of American States’ human rights commission, which he accused of bias against his government.

 Chavez also said last night that Venezuela’s opposition was working to promote unrest before the coming election.